-An event or series of events can be shown to have had at least a 50% chance of causing or making worse the your condition.
+An event or series of events can be shown to have had at least a 50% chance of causing or making worse your condition.
 This last statement is one that most claimants don’t realize.
 Neither do many health care providers, doctors, or advocates.

-A doctor does not need to be 100% certain that an a certain event caused a Veteran’s current condition.
+A doctor does not need to be 100% certain that a certain event caused a Veteran’s current condition.
 The doctor only needs to be willing to state that in their medical opinion:

 “the claimed nexus event is/was as likely as not (50/50) the cause of the Veteran’s current condition.”